Inner Space – The Giacinto Scelsi Project

 The Decibel program is informed by considerable background research into Scelsi’s work: including texts in English, French and Italian, consultation with his publisher ‘Parole Gelati’ and attendances at workshops in Italy with the oroignal performers of Scelsi’s works Carole Robinson and Karen Levine.

 This is a program featuring works from Giacinto Scelsi’s (1905 – 1988) latter period as well as reworkings and new compositions inspired by the composer.
 An idol of Ennio Morricone’s Gruppo di Improvvisazione di Nuova Consonanza, and mentor to Alvin Curran amongst others, Scelsi’s work went largely unrecognised in his life-time.
+Decibel pay homage to this great composer whose work is an inspiration to many,.

-Works developed for this program
+Works included in this program

-Electronically prepared piano.
+For electronically prepared piano.

 For bass instrument.

 This was Scelsi’s last original composition and though was published for baritone sax, it was intended for any bass instrument.
+Decibel member Tristen Parr performs this solo on cello, with electronic effects, a version developed in consultation with Giancarlo Sciaffidi, who premiered the work on bass trombone.

-For flute, soprano saxophone, viola, cello, piano and electronics (Palermo performance).
+For flute, soprano saxophone, viola, cello, piano and electronics

-In Nomine Tenebris (2014) for flute, bass clarinet, viola, cello and electronics.
+For flute, bass clarinet, viola, cello and electronics.
 [Melbourne and Perth].
 A meditation on Scelsi’s short organ work In Nomine Lucis (1974)

 For bass flute, bass clarinet, piano, viola, cello and electronics.